udit22022000/Fluorine/README.md

 4. Pricing

 To create html elements of this project basic CSS tools are used like **Animations, Flex, Grid etc along with some javascripts**

+**The main aim to create these pages is to make them look similar to original websites's pages as it is a part of our Unit 1 evaluation**

+This Project took 3 Days to complete and below is the day by description of the completion of this project :

+###### DAY 1

+on day one the work is divided among team members and a structure is prepared.